Asqatasun/Asqatasun/Create-a-rule-:-Getting-started.md

 }
 ```
 To make this test work, an entry named "IrrelevantTitleNomenclature" has to exist in the NOMENCLATURE table of the database.
-Please refer to the "[Create a nomenclature and populate it](#create-a-nomenclature-and-populate-it)" section for more details.
+Please refer to the "[Create a nomenclature and populate it](/Tanaguru/Tanaguru/wiki/Create-a-rule-:-the-framework#create-a-nomenclature-and-populate-it)" section for more details.

 ##More About Selection
 You need to perform more complex selection?
 The `SimpleElementSelector` is based on [Jsoup](http://jsoup.org) and its powerfull CSS (or jquery) like selector syntax to find matching elements.
 Have a look to the [Jsoup selector-syntax description page](http://jsoup.org/cookbook/extracting-data/selector-syntax) to know more about what you can do.

-You can use also use one of [our selection implementations](#the-existing-elementselector-implementations) or even implement your own ones.
+You can use also use one of [our selection implementations](/Tanaguru/Tanaguru/wiki/Create-a-rule-:-the-framework#the-existing-elementselector-implementations) or even implement your own ones.

 ##More About Check
 Based on the implementation of accessiblity rules, many checkers have been implemented and can be reused.
-Regarding your need, you can use one of [our check implementations](#the-existing-elementchecker-implementations) or even implement your own ones.
+Regarding your need, you can use one of [our check implementations](/Tanaguru/Tanaguru/wiki/Create-a-rule-:-the-framework#the-existing-elementchecker-implementations) or even implement your own ones.

 ##More About More
 Tanaguru can also make controls on CSS, combine selectors, checkers, use data extracted from a javascript script executing while fetching the page and more, characterise elements by using a marker approach (use the "decorative-image" class to identify all the decoration images of the page).
-You can browse [the Accessiweb 2.2 rules implementations](https://github.com/Tanaguru/Tanaguru/tree/master/rules/accessiweb2.2/src/main/java/org/opens/tanaguru/rules/accessiweb22) to get more examples of how to implement a rule.
+You can browse [the Accessiweb 2.2 rules implementations](https://github.com/Tanaguru/Tanaguru/tree/master/rules/accessiweb2.2/src/main/java/org/opens/tanaguru/rules/accessiweb22) or the [RGAA v2.2 rules implementation](https://github.com/Tanaguru/Tanaguru/tree/master/rules/rgaa2.2/src/main/java/org/opens/tanaguru/rules/rgaa22) to get more examples of how to implement a rule.

+Want really more ? see [Create a rule : the framework](https://github.com/Tanaguru/Tanaguru/wiki/Create-a-rule-:-the-framework)

 ##Any questions?